home-assistant/home-assistant.io/source/_docs/tools/quick-bar.markdown

 ### Search by "bits and pieces" rather than complete substring

-In Developer Tools -> States, if you're trying to find "light.chandelier" you would have to type out a complete, exact substring to match it (e.g. "light.cha" or "chandel").
+In Developer Tools -> States, if you're trying to find "light.chandelier" you would have to type out a complete, exact substring to match it (e.g., "light.cha" or "chandel").

 But the Quick Bar checks *each letter* of your filter, finding entities that contain those letters, _in that order_.
-So, you can instead use "bits and pieces" of the entity id to narrow down matches more quickly (e.g. "ligcha", "ltlier", or "ltcdl").
+So, you can instead use "bits and pieces" of the entity id to narrow down matches more quickly (e.g., "ligcha", "ltlier", or "ltcdl").

 This is similar to many modern developer-based applications like Sublime, VSCode, Chrome Developer Tools and GitHub file search do "quick file filter" searches.

-This can be really helpful when you have LOTS of entities with the same substring (e.g. "\*.living_room_\*"), but you only care about a particular _domain_.
+This can be really helpful when you have LOTS of entities with the same substring (e.g., "\*.living_room_\*"), but you only care about a particular _domain_.
 For example, rather than type out "media_player.living_" to narrow down media players in your living room, you can just type, say, "med.livroom" and get back the same set with less typing.